 By using drag and drop tools such as Squarespace, Wix, Weebly, I can even get more freedom with little to no expertise.
 At least at first sight.
 If I want to implement very specific designs or integrate more special functions (online shop, user area, etc.), then I quickly reach my limits, especially when it comes to the free versions.
 Furthermore, I will need a paid account to have my website displayed ad-free and without a design branding.

-At first glance, one could indeed say that the profession of web designer could die out in the next few years.
+At first glance, it really looks as if our profession could become extinct in the next few years.
 You almost get the feeling that our expertise will soon no longer be needed.
-If everyone can create their own website or buy themes at little expense - how can I as a web designer justify that a website, depending on its scope, costs thousands of euros?
-And do I even have to adjust my prices to remain competitive?
+If now everyone can put together his own website or buy it with small money Themes , how can I as a web designer justify that a website can cost me several thousand euros depending on the scope?
+And do I have to adjust my prices to stay competitive?

 What can we as web designers do that these tools can't?